abhayagiri/beginning-our-day/manuscripts/markdown/vol1-glossary.md

 **pāramī** (Sanskrit: pāramitā): Perfection of the character.
-A group of ten qualities developed over many lifetimes: generosity, virtue, renunciation, discernment, energy/persistence, patience or forbearance, truthfulness, determination, good will, and equanimity.
+A group of ten qualities developed over many lifetimes: generosity, virtue, renunciation, discernment, energy/persistence, patience or forbearance, truthfulness, determination, goodwill, and equanimity.

 **paritta:** Literally, “protection.”
 Auspicious blessing and protective chants typically recited by monastics and sometimes lay followers as